Ombrulla - home

 AI-Powered Workplace Safety: Real-Time Monitoring That Protects People and Proves Compliance

-PETRAN unifies RTLS worker tracking, gas monitoring, fall detection, heat stress surveillance, and digital permit-to-work into a single safety command centre - delivering instant alerts, immutable audit trails, and ISO 45001-aligned compliance evidence for industrial operations.
+PETRAN unifies RTLS worker tracking, gas monitoring, fall detection, heat stress surveillance, and digital permit-to-work into a single safety command centre delivering sub-second alerts, immutable audit trails, and ISO 45001-aligned compliance evidence across industrial operations.

 What Is Workplace Safety Software?

-Workplace safety software is a digital platform that helps organisations identify, track, and reduce health and safety risks in real time, replacing paper-based processes with faster, more consistent, and auditable digital workflows.
+• Workplace safety software is a digital platform that helps enterprises identify, monitor, and reduce health and safety risks in real time replacing paper-based processes with faster, more consistent, and fully auditable digital workflows.
+Modern AI-powered platforms go further: they connect wearables, IoT sensors, and cameras into a single live picture of every worker, every hazard, and every active permit across the site.

-• -Digitises safety operations: Replaces manual checklists, permits, and incident logs with automated workflows and centralised records.
+• -Digitises safety operations: replaces manual checklists, paper permits, and incident logs with automated workflows and a centralised, searchable record.

-• -Enables real-time monitoring: Uses AI, IoT sensors, wearables, and cameras to detect hazards such as unsafe movement, gas exposure, heat stress, and falls.
+• -Enables real-time monitoring: uses AI, IoT sensors, wearables, and edge cameras to detect unsafe movement, gas exposure, heat stress, falls, and proximity hazards as they develop.

-• -Improves response and visibility: PETRAN combines worker tracking, environmental and physiological monitoring, permit-to-work, SOS alerts, and a command-centre dashboard in one platform.
+• -Improves response and visibility: PETRAN combines worker tracking, environmental and physiological monitoring, digital permit-to-work, SOS alerts, and a command-centre dashboard in one connected platform.

 The Scale of the Problem

-• The human and financial cost of preventable workplace injury remains significant across every industrial sector.
-These are not edge cases or theoretical risks - they are the daily operational reality that workplace safety platforms are built to address.
+• The human and financial cost of preventable workplace injury remains substantial across every industrial sector.
+These are not edge cases they are the daily operational reality that modern workplace safety platforms are built to address.

-Workers die annually from workplace accidents & diseases
+Workers die each year from workplace accidents and diseases

 International Labour Organisation (ILO)